Acadia Healthcare (ACHC)

 Larger companies benefit from economies of scale, where fixed costs like infrastructure, technology, and administration are spread over a higher volume of goods or services, reducing the cost per unit.
 Scale can also lead to bargaining power with suppliers, greater brand recognition, and more investment firepower.
 A virtuous cycle can ensue if a scaled company plays its cards right.

-A company’s long-term sales performance is one signal of its overall quality.
-Any business can have short-term success, but a top-tier one grows for years.
-Over the last five years, Acadia Healthcare grew its sales at a tepid 2% compounded annual growth rate.
-This fell short of our benchmarks and is a tough starting point for our analysis.
+A company’s long-term performance is an indicator of its overall quality.
+Any business can put up a good quarter or two, but the best consistently grow over the long haul.
+Over the last five years, Acadia Healthcare grew its sales at a mediocre 7% compounded annual growth rate.
+This was below our standard for the healthcare sector and is a rough starting point for our analysis.

 We at StockStory place the most emphasis on long-term growth, but within healthcare, a half-decade historical view may miss recent innovations or disruptive industry trends.
-Acadia Healthcare’s annualized revenue growth of 8.2% over the last two years is above its five-year trend, suggesting some bright spots.
+Acadia Healthcare’s annualized revenue growth of 6.8% over the last two years aligns with its five-year trend, suggesting its demand was consistently weak.

-We can dig further into the company’s revenue dynamics by analyzing its number of admissions, which reached 48,507 in the latest quarter.
-Over the last two years, Acadia Healthcare’s admissions averaged 2.2% year-on-year growth.
+We can better understand the company’s revenue dynamics by analyzing its number of admissions, which reached 51,966 in the latest quarter.
+Over the last two years, Acadia Healthcare’s admissions averaged 1.4% year-on-year growth.
 Because this number is lower than its revenue growth, we can see the company benefited from price increases.

-Looking ahead, sell-side analysts expect revenue to grow 8.2% over the next 12 months, similar to its two-year rate.
-This projection is noteworthy and indicates the market is forecasting success for its products and services.
+Looking ahead, sell-side analysts expect revenue to grow 6.6% over the next 12 months, similar to its two-year rate.
+This projection is above average for the sector and suggests its newer products and services will help sustain its recent top-line performance.

 7. Operating Margin